Germany is battling a dramatic shortage in medicine – DW – 12/20/2022

 In February, the Federal Institute for Drugs and Medical Devices intervened and ordered that, due to the emergency, alternative medicines containing tamoxifen may now be imported from abroad and sold without German approval.
 Still, tamoxifen continues to be one of the drugs in short supply.

 Doctors and opposition politicians are now calling for immediate action from the German government, and experts are calling for government production of vital drugs in Germany.
-It is time for a rethink, they say, and production would have to be shifted back from Asia.
+It's time for a rethink, they said, and production would have to be shifted back from Asia.

 German Health Minister Karl Lauterbach has responded by promising to invest more in the procurement and production of medicines for children.